We may receive a commission on purchases made from links.

 The first step to copycat KFC chicken is breaking down a whole chicken

 The most economical way to make this dish is to break down a chicken yourself.
 It's easier than you think, but you can always ask the butcher to do it for you if the process seems overwhelming.
-Or, swap-in all thighs, drumsticks, or chicken breasts.
+Or you can swap-in all thighs, drumsticks, or chicken breasts.
 If choosing the latter, seek out bone-in chicken breasts, as fried chicken is always more tender when it's cooked on the bone.

 To break down the chicken, start with the breast-side up and the neck opening facing towards you.
 Remove the wishbone by slicing along each side, using your fingers to pull the tiny bone straight out.
 Then, remove the legs and thighs by pulling the drumstick towards you and away from the body.
 Slice through the skin to expose the joint.
 Firmly twist the leg away from the body until the joint pops out of the socket.
 Slice through the exposed joint and pull the leg to free it.
 Cut through the joint connecting the drumstick and the thigh to separate the two pieces.
 Repeat the process with the second leg.